ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-03-hls-testing-using-jmeter-and-locust.md

                 write_to_file("statistics//RTD.txt", "a", "%.2f\n" % (abs(response_time * 1000))) # open and written text to the end of file
 ```

 8\.
-Combining these parts, we will get files with statistics of interest in the “statistics” folder.
+Combining these parts, we will get files with statistics of interest in the "statistics" folder.
 9\.
 For visualization in the form of graphs, we use separate simple scripts.
 So for request per second it will be:

 [pyplot_RPS.py](https://gitlab.com/mbabilo/hlswithjmeterandlocust/blob/master/pyplot_RPS.py):